Oshlack/scRNAtools-paper/README.md

 This directory contains the following functions used in the analysis:

 * `plotting.R` - Functions for producing the plots in the paper
+* `utils.R` - Utility functions used in the analysis

 Style
 -----